borisbaldassari/my-ggi-board/README.md

 * Prerequisites for Python are registered in `requirements.txt`.
 You are encouraged to create a virtual environment to execute the scripts, althought it is not required.
 * GitLab CE doesn't allow to create Boards through the API.

-## Testing

-The `ggi_test_scenario.py` script takes as argument a GitLab instance URL and a project ID, executes the creation scripts and then checks that everything is in its right place.